 Test Host: Nose 2 Tail Dog

 Certifying Official: Julia Springsted

 Entry Cost: $35.00 per odor tested

 Number of Entries: 25-100

-Entries Close: Monday May 1, 2023 at 6:00 pm CST or when entry limits have been met
+Entries Close: When entry limits have been met

 Please email the test secretary if you would prefer a paper entry which you would then fill out and mail back with a check.
 Please note online registration is preferred.

 A Qualified Entry is one that meets all the following criteria:

 For Exhibit Only Dogs (FEO): Dogs running FEO are not eligible to receive titles.
 FEO results will not be included in the posted ORT results.
 If space remains after all qualified entries are accommodated on May 1, 2024,then we will offer spaces for those who wish to run a dog (FEO).
 Dogs may only run FEO in odors that they are not already registered for.